andrewabarca/bizible.en/help/bizible-and-dynamics/getting-started-with-bizible-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 ## Bizible User Permissions {#bizible-user-permissions}

 We recommend creating a dedicated Bizible User within Dynamics for us to export and import data through to avoid any issues with other users in your CRM.
-Take note the username and password as well as the endpoint URL as this will be used when creating the Bizible account.
+Take note of the username and password as well as the endpoint URL as this will be used when creating the Bizible account.

 ## Security Roles {#security-roles}